pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

    <ug-dimension-colors>` to that ring.
 In the left image here, the ring is
    close to aligning with the red X-axis rotation ring of the Rotation Tool, so a red connection appears.
-In the center image, it is close to aligning with the green Y-axis ring.
+In the center image, it is close to aligning with the blue Z-axis ring.
 In any other orientation, the guide will show a neutral-color connection to the center sphere as in the right image.

    If a ring is hovered, grip dragging by rotating the controller parallel to